dspelaez/pubs/readme.md

 ## Comments on this fork

-This is fork is for my personal use and the only change with regard the original is a little improvement in the list command, here a screenshot:
+I adapted this fork for my personal use.
+The only change with regard the original is the way the items are displayed on the screen, here a screenshot:

 ![screen](./extra/screenshot.png)